amolsood/notes/AWS/SAA-C02/S3/Highlights.md

   - Lifecycle configuration enables you to specify the lifecycle management of objects in a bucket.
 The configuration is a set of one or more rules, where each rule defines an action for Amazon S3 to apply to a group of objects.
 These actions can be classified as follows:
     - Transition actions - In which you define when objects transition to another storage class.
     - Expiration actions – In which you specify when the objects expire.
 Then Amazon S3 deletes the expired objects on your behalf.
+  - Amazon S3 does not transition objects that are smaller than 128 KB

 ### Object Lock